 We rode the gondola back down to meet my friend Meg for lunch at Ajax Tavern.
 The patio is another one of my favorite spots in Aspen.
 A trip to Aspen is not complete without getting truffle fries from Ajax Tavern!
 I tried the ceviche, a new item on the menu, and it was wonderful.
 As we were eating, the sky decided to let loose and we dined in the rain so we could stay outside.
 The shower didn’t last long and made for a memorable and funny lunch.

 Exploring Aspen’s history filled our afternoon.
 We did Aspen Historical Society’s Historical Downtown Walking Tour.
 Currently they are limiting the number to only six people per tour.
 Cost is $15 per adult and $12 for seniors and children 18 and under.
 We met outside of the Wheeler Opera House for our 1.5-hour tour.
 Our guide Suzie was dressed in an outfit perfect for the late 1800s.
 We learned the Ute Indians were the original inhabitants of Aspen.
 The discovery of ore deposits in the second half of the 1800s, sent droves of fortune seekers and miners to Aspen.
 There are so many historic buildings in Aspen and it’s fun to learn the back stories.
 The Andres Building is believed to be the oldest building in town dating back 1885.
 It now houses Prada in the street-level space, which is fitting because haberdasheries sold couture in the late 1800s and early 1900s.
-I also loved hearing some stories of It’s really an interesting story how Aspen went from a booming town during the mining heyday to the world-class ski destination celebrities flock to today.
+I also loved hearing the story of how Aspen went from a booming town during its mining heyday to the world-class ski destination celebrities flock to today.
 The town has had to re-invent itself many times.
 We finished to tour at Hotel Jerome.
-It was finished in 1889 and was originally a boarding house.
-Hotel Jerome one of the oldest hotel west of the Mississippi.
+Finished in 1889, it was originally a boarding house.
+Hotel Jerome is one of the oldest hotels west of the Mississippi.
 From the stunning tile floor to the antique clock by Prospect Restaurant, everything has a story in this historic hotel.
 The clock is the oldest piece of furniture in the hotel and has only been brought down once for repair.